 Africa is the new "Wild West" for the development of high-quality sources of protein

-8 August 2018--With a burgeoning population and a thirst for development, Africa is one of the most active frontiers for aquaculture and commercial fishing.
+19 December 2018--With burgeoning populations and a thirst for development, Africa is one of the most active frontiers for aquaculture and commercial fishing.

-We have been asked by a U.S. client to assist in the development of both commercial fishing and aquaculture in the west African nation of Liberia.
-Like numerous other African nations, the Liberian government views commercial fishing and aquaculture as long-term solutions to food shortages and a lack of economic growth and development.
+We have been asked to assist in the development of both commercial fishing and aquaculture in multiple African locations.
+These governments and companies view commercial fishing and aquaculture as long-term solutions to food shortages and a lack of economic growth and development.

-In the future, we envision Liberia as a model of sustainable development for other west Africa nations.
+In the future, we envision African aquaculture as a model of sustainable development for other nations.

 Aquaculture development in Europe continues unabated